phospho-app/phospho/README.md

 This event detection pipeline can then be linked to other bricks through webhooks or used to notice patterns in the user data.

-### Hosted version
+## Access the hosted version

-The easiest way to get started with phospho is to use the hosted cloud version of the app:
+To manage the phospho lab evaluations on a collaborative platform, the easiest way is to register to the hosted version.

 1. Create a [phospho account](https://phospho.ai)
 2. Install a phospho client: `pip install phospho` or `npm i phospho`